chain4travel/caminojs-docs/classes/api_avm.avmapi.md

 *Defined in [src/apis/avm/api.ts:762](https://github.com/chain4travel/caminojs/blob/8077d740/src/apis/avm/api.ts#L762)*

-Send ANT (Avalanche Native Token) assets including AVAX from the X-Chain to an account on the P-Chain or C-Chain.
+Send ANT (Camino Native Token) assets including AVAX from the X-Chain to an account on the P-Chain or C-Chain.

 After calling this method, you must call the P-Chain's `import` or the C-Chain’s `import` method to complete the transfer.